flathub/com.cassidyjames.plausible/README.md

-# com.cassidyjames.plausible
+# Tally for Plausible

 This repo is just for the Flatpak manifest on Flathub.
-See [@cassidyjames/plausible](https://github.com/cassidyjames/plausible) for the app’s repo.
+See [@cassidyjames/tally](https://github.com/cassidyjames/tally) for the app’s repo.